streamnative/terraform-provider-streamnative/docs/resources/pulsar_cluster.md

 ### Read-Only

 - `bookkeeper_version` (String) The version of the bookkeeper cluster
-- `http_tls_service_url` (String) The service url of the pulsar cluster, use it to management the pulsar cluster
+- `http_tls_service_urls` (List of String) The service url of the pulsar cluster, use it to management the pulsar cluster
 - `id` (String) The ID of this resource.
-- `kafka_service_url` (String) If you want to connect to the pulsar cluster using the kafka protocol, use this kafka service url
+- `kafka_service_urls` (List of String) If you want to connect to the pulsar cluster using the kafka protocol, use this kafka service url
-- `mqtt_service_url` (String) If you want to connect to the pulsar cluster using the mqtt protocol, use this mqtt service url
+- `mqtt_service_urls` (List of String) If you want to connect to the pulsar cluster using the mqtt protocol, use this mqtt service url
-- `pulsar_tls_service_url` (String) The service url of the pulsar cluster, use it to produce and consume message
+- `pulsar_tls_service_urls` (List of String) The service url of the pulsar cluster, use it to produce and consume message
 - `pulsar_version` (String) The version of the pulsar cluster
 - `ready` (String) Pulsar cluster is ready, it will be set to 'True' after the cluster is ready
-- `websocket_service_url` (String) If you want to connect to the pulsar cluster using the websocket protocol, use this websocket service url
+- `websocket_service_urls` (List of String) If you want to connect to the pulsar cluster using the websocket protocol, use this websocket service url

 <a id="nestedblock--config"></a>
 ### Nested Schema for `config`